UnitConversion/unitConversion/documents/activeinterlock/webclient.rst

 Log in / log out
 ~~~~~~~~~~~~~~~~~~

 Datasets are read-only by default.
-Adding a modifying existing data requires user to be logged in and have needed permissions.
-When user gen an account he can log in by clicking on the Log in button that is positioned in the top right corner.
+Adding and modifying existing data requires user to be logged in and have special permissions.
+When user gets an account he can log in by clicking on the Log in button that is positioned at the top right corner.

 .. figure:: img/log_in.png
    :scale: 50%

    Log in button.

-When user is finished with adding and modifying data he can log out by clicking on the log out menu item.
+When user has finished with adding and modifying data he can log out by clicking on the log out menu item.

 .. figure:: img/log_out.png
    :scale: 50%